verifai-id-verification/react-native-sdk/README.md

 ## Change log

+### 1.2.0

+- Updated React Native to version 0.70.6
+- Fixed document filters interface inconsistency between Android and iOS

 ### 1.1.0

-* Updated iOS SDK to version 5.4.1
+- Updated iOS SDK to version 5.4.1
-  * This adds support for PACE
+  - This adds support for PACE
-  * Adds support for renamed OpenSSL library
+  - Adds support for renamed OpenSSL library
-* Updated Android SDK to version 4.11.1
+- Updated Android SDK to version 4.11.1
-  * This adds support for PACE
+  - This adds support for PACE

 ### 1.0.5

-* Updates dependancy packages that have vulnerabilities
+- Updates dependancy packages that have vulnerabilities
-* Improvements to README
+- Improvements to README

 ### 1.0.4

-* Updated iOS SDK to version 5.3.0
+- Updated iOS SDK to version 5.3.0
-    * Adds 21 languages to the SDK
+  - Adds 21 languages to the SDK
-* Support for iOS 11 dropped
+- Support for iOS 11 dropped

 ### 1.0.3

-* Updates dependancy package that has a vulnerability
+- Updates dependancy package that has a vulnerability

 ### 1.0.2

-* Updated iOS SDK to 5.2.2
+- Updated iOS SDK to 5.2.2

 ### 1.0.1

-* Improved README
+- Improved README
-* Fixed issue where pod installation could fail
+- Fixed issue where pod installation could fail

 ### 1.0.0

-* Initial release
+- Initial release